Ashan-KS/Hate_Speech_Detection/README.md

 # Hate Speech Detection using LSTM

 ## 📌 Project Overview
 This project focuses on detecting hate speech in text using a Long Short-Term Memory (LSTM) model.
-The model is trained on a dataset containing labeled text data, classifying content as hate speech, offensive speech and neither.
+The model is trained on a dataset containing labelled text data, classifying content as hate speech, offensive speech and neither.
 The primary goal was to build a deep learning-based NLP model that can effectively identify harmful content in social media posts and online discussions.

 ## 📂 Dataset
 The dataset used for training the model is available at: